-To encourage reporting, an individual who makes a good-faith report of Title IX sexual harassment that was directed at them or another person will not be subject to disciplinary action by the University for a conduct or policy violation that is related to and revealed in the sexual misconduct report or investigation, unless the University determines that the violation was serious and/or placed the health or safety of others at risk.
+To encourage reporting, an individual who makes a good-faith report of sexual misconduct that was directed at them or another person will not be subject to disciplinary action by the University for a conduct or policy violation that is related to and revealed in the sexual misconduct report or investigation, unless the University determines that the violation was serious and/or placed the health or safety of others at risk.
 There is no time limit for reporting an incident.
 Reports should be made as soon as possible, as the passing of time makes a review of the evidence more difficult and the memories of involved parties may become less reliable.
-Reporting options You may report an incident to Northwestern and request supportive measures by contacting the Title IX Coordinator.
+Reporting options You may report an incident to Northwestern and request supportive measures and/or a University investigation by contacting the Office of Civil Rights and Title IX Compliance.
 See page 14 for contact information.
 You may also report sexual misconduct electronically: